wenlzhang/obsidian-todoist-context-bridge/README.md

 ## What Makes This Plugin Different?

-Unlike other Todoist integration plugins, Simple Todoist Sync:
+Unlike other Todoist integration plugins, Todoist Context Bridge:

 1. **Focuses on One-Way Sync**:
    - Deliberately designed for Obsidian → Todoist workflow